 This state represents the breadth of forest management activities on this site.
 Various management or silvicultural methods can lead to very different structural and compositional results within a managed stand.
 The range of methods are diverse and include even-aged (e.g., clearcut and shelterwood) and uneven-aged (single tree, diameter-limit, basal area, group selection, etc.) approaches.
-Included within these approaches is an option to use disturbance mechanisms (e.g., TSI, etc.) to reduce competition and achieve maximum growth potential of the desired species.
+Included within these approaches is an option to use disturbance mechanisms (e.g., timber stand improvement) to reduce competition and achieve maximum growth potential of the desired species.
 Inherently, these various approaches result in different community or "management phases" and possibly alternate states.
-The decision to represent these varying approaches and management strategies into a single state and phase at this time hinges on the need for additional information in order to formulate definitive pathways, management actions, and community responses.
+The decision to represent these varying approaches and management results into a single state and phase at this time hinges on the need for additional information in order to formulate definitive pathways, management actions, and community responses.
 Forthcoming inventories and description iterations of this site will provide more detail on this state and associated management phases.
-One limitation of this site is periodic flooding.
-Management activities may need to be restricted to drier times of the year.